murillodigital/murillodigital/content/tech_talk/multicloud_data_with_debezium_part3.md

 }
 ```

 All you have to do is run `terraform apply`, provide your AWS ssh key name, and wait for the magic to happen.
-Click here to see a video of the full solution in operation!

 Give this a try and let me know how it went with a comment.
 Stay up to date with new experiments, join my mailing list!.